 Pennant Hills West Pymble fire trail, Lane Cove National ParkView this post on Instagram

 So close, but oh-so-far from Sydney!
 You’ll find the Pennant Hills West Pymble fire trail at the top-end of Lane Cove National Park.
 It’s a picturesque 3km, medium-grade trail through peaceful eucalypt forest with lashings of impressive eye candy – both of the natural and man-made variety – the Sydney skyline performs for parts of the trail.
-This one’s for kids 14+ although short, there’s some tricky (technical) parts and steep areas.
+This one’s for kids 14+ because although short, there’s some tricky (technical) parts and steep areas.
 But don’t worry, there’s plenty of scenic spots (which includes Devlins Creek and Whale rock) where you can catch your breath and picnic.

 The park is a dial-a-day-out for families; loads of other trails for walking and over 35 picnic areas – there’s even rowboats for hire!
 Pack up the kids and make a day of it.
 If you can’t be bothered to BYO, there’s the bonus onsite cafe which has a range of freshly prepared meals, drinks and ice-cream.